h3fang/AUR/readme.md

 ## cdns
 - a local DNS server to relay queries to public DNS-over-Https servers

-## evince
-- with only PDF support
-- remove gnome dependency

 ## gammastep
 - remove geoclue dependency